tower1ight/World/1.People/Groups and Factions/Goblins/Goblin.md

 - falling out of favor in court
 - immigration to xylaan {named figure}
 - cut off
-- warfare and small scale building projects
+- warfare and small scale building projects, raiding of the [[Tannia]]
 - xylaan reaches chapparal
 - partisan migration event to live near places with mycelium
 - creation of language